willer/playwright-mcp/README.md

   - Parameters:
     - `element` (string): Human-readable element description used to obtain permission to interact with the element
     - `ref` (string): Exact target element reference from the page snapshot
+    - `includeScreenshot` (boolean, optional): Include a screenshot after the interaction

 - **browser_hover**
   - Description: Hover over element on page
   - Parameters:
     - `element` (string): Human-readable element description used to obtain permission to interact with the element
     - `ref` (string): Exact target element reference from the page snapshot
+    - `includeScreenshot` (boolean, optional): Include a screenshot after the interaction

 - **browser_drag**
   - Description: Perform drag and drop between two elements